Maruthamalai Temple in Coimbatore – A Divine Abode of Lord Murugan

 Daily Rituals at the Temple

-• Abhishekam: Ritual bathing of the deity with milk, turmeric, honey, and sandalwood paste.
+• Abhishekam Ritual bathing of the deity with milk turmeric honey sandalwood paste.

-• Archana: Chanting of sacred mantras and offering flowers to Lord Murugan.
+• Archana Chanting of sacred mantras offering flowers to Lord Murugan.

 How to Reach Maruthamalai Temple?

-Maruthamalai Temple is easily accessible by road, rail, and air.
+Maruthamalai Temple is easily accessible by road rail air.

 By Road